ShiKaiWi/Compiler-for-SimpleC/README.md

 #### Introduction

-There are two source codes in this project,which are named as C1.y and C1.lex and placed in the "config" directory and four source codes, named as ast.c,error.c,list.c and symtab.c, placed in the "src" directory.
+There are two source codes in this project,which are named as `C1.y` and `C1.lex` and placed in the "config" directory and four source codes, named as `ast.c`,`error.c`,`list.c` and `symtab.c`, placed in the "src" directory.

-And after `making` there will be three another source codes -- c1c.lex.cc, c1c.tab.h and c1c.tab.c, which include lexical analyzer and syntax analyzer.Also there will be one executable file named c1c,which can analyze programme written in C1 language,create AST and then translate the source code into AT&T assembly language that can be "ld"ed and executed under Ubuntu OS.
+And after `making` there will be three another source codes -- `c1c.lex.cc`, `c1c.tab.h` and `c1c.tab.c`, which include lexical analyzer and syntax analyzer.
+Also there will be one executable file named `c1c`,which can analyze programme written in C1 language,create AST and then translate the source code into AT&T assembly language that can be `ld`ed and executed under Ubuntu OS.

 #### Source Tree